htdbui/SQL4DS/Chapter6.md

     </tbody>
 </table>

-# Exercises Using the Included Database
+# Exercises Using theÂ Included Database

-1. Write a query that determines how many times each vendor has rented a booth at the farmer’s market.
+1. Write a query that determines how many times each vendor has rented a booth at the farmerâ€™s market.
   - Count the vendor booth assignments per `vendor_id`.

-2. In Chapter 5, “SQL Joins,” Exercise 3, we asked, “When is each type of fresh fruit or vegetable in season, locally?”
+2. In Chapter 5, â€œSQL Joins,â€ Exercise 3, we asked, â€œWhen is each type of fresh fruit or vegetable in season, locally?â€
-  - Write a query that displays the product category name, product name, earliest date available, and latest date available for every product in the “Fresh Fruits & Vegetables” product category.
+  - Write a query that displays the product category name, product name, earliest date available, and latest date available for every product in the â€œFresh Fruits & Vegetablesâ€ product category.

-3. The Farmer’s Market Customer Appreciation Committee wants to give a bumper sticker to everyone who has ever spent more than $50 at the market.
+3. The Farmerâ€™s Market Customer Appreciation Committee wants to give a bumper sticker to everyone who has ever spent more than $50 at the market.
   - Write a query that generates a list of customers for them to give stickers to.
   - Sort by last name, then first name.
   - (Hint: This query requires you to join two tables, use an aggregate function, and use the `HAVING` keyword.)